-This is the teamwork of the IBF sector represented by the technical working group(TWG)accessing the MHEWS over the geospatial platform and analysis of forecast impacts.
-However, this is the primary input for the EAP to have a precision level IBF and an anticipatory L&D scenario..
+This is the teamwork of the IBF sector, represented by the Technical Working Group (TWG), accessing the MHEWS through the geospatial platform and analyzing forecast impacts.
+However, this is the primary input for the EAP to have a precision level IBF and an anticipatory L&D scenario.

-The hypothesis of impact estimation;
+The formula for impact estimation.

-Impact estimation = Overlay Impact forecast color-coded threshold of impending extreme weather events over the geographical areas + calculate Baseline physical elements (CRVA elements ) and their Risk & Vulnerability Ranks + Calculate socioeconomic Risk & Vulnerability and Ranks - coping capacity = estimated risk and vulnerability elements, geographical areas, and severity
+Impact estimation = Overlay Impact forecast color-coded threshold of impending extreme weather events over the geographical areas + calculate Baseline physical elements (CRVA elements) and their Risk & Vulnerability Ranks + Calculate socioeconomic Risk & Vulnerability and Ranks - coping capacity = estimated risk and vulnerability elements, geographical areas, and severity

-Step 4: Develop an anticipatory L & D scenario:
+Step 4: Develop an anticipatory L&D scenario:

 - a) Based on the hypotheses, calculate a checklist of impact levels and severity index for the elements likely to be impacted and damaged.
-A detailed checklist of how many elements is at very high, high, moderate & low risks, vulnerable, exposed, sensitive to hazards, etc. - b) Based on the software, an Excel sheet calculates the detailed L&D scenarios. - c) Calculating financial and physical loss and damage, as well as the size of investment, is required for preparedness and withstanding capacity, reducing risk, vulnerability, exposure, and sensitivity..
+A detailed checklist of how many elements is at very high, high, moderate & low risks, vulnerable, exposed, sensitive to hazards, etc. - b) Based on the software, an Excel sheet calculates the detailed L&D scenarios. - c) Calculating financial and physical loss and damage, as well as the size of investment, is required for preparedness and withstanding capacity, reducing risk, vulnerability, exposure, and sensitivity.